inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 -  :ned:`SingleRateTwoColorClassifier` classifies packets to 2 output gates based
    on CIR and CBS parameters
 -  :ned:`SingleRateThreeColorClassifier` classifies packets to 3 output gates based
-   on CIR, CBS and EBS parameters
+   on CIR, CBS, and EBS parameters
 -  :ned:`DualRateThreeColorClassifier` classifies packets to 3 output gates based
-   on CIR, CBS, EIR and EBS parameters
+   on CIR, CBS, EIR, and EBS parameters

 The above modules are derived from the generic token bucket classifier modules.
 These modules can also be used on their own and combined in many different